 Each year, around mid-March, selected applicants for admission to Trinity are invited to become candidates for enrollment in the program.
 If you receive such an invitation and wish to be considered for possible participation in the program, you will receive a link to our application website.
-Any other Trinity applicant who finds the program appealing may likewise become a candidate by filling in our application.

 If I express interest in the Humanities Gateway Program, what happens then?

 If the Admissions Office makes a favorable decision on your application to Trinity, the Humanities Gateway Steering Committee (composed of faculty who teach in the program) will then review your academic qualifications and determine whether to admit you to the program.

 Will my chances of gaining admission to Trinity be affected by my decision about the Humanities Gateway Program?

 No. Admissions decisions are made independently of Humanities Gateway considerations.
 If you are invited to become a candidate for the program but choose not to do so, that will not adversely affect your prospects of being admitted to the College.
 Nor will your chances of gaining admission be strengthened because you have expressed interest in the Humanities Gateway.

 Can I begin the Humanities Gateway at any time after the start of my first year?

 A very small number of sophomores and juniors may be admitted to the program on a “space-available” basis.
 And students are occasionally taken into the Humanities Gateway at the midpoint of their first year.

 Who will be my faculty adviser if I participate in the Humanities Gateway Program?